willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 title:  Ideal elements and sources
 author: Willy McAllister
 comments: true
 ---

 A circuit is made of *elements*.
 There's usually at least one *source* element to provide the energy to make the circuit do something.
-The source is connected to a bunch of *components*.
+The source connects to one or more *components*.
 The terms *element* and *component* are pretty much interchangeable.

-In this article, we describe sources and components as ideal mathematical abstractions.
+In this article, we define sources and components as ideal mathematical abstractions.
 By the end, we will have a nice collection of equations that model the ideal elements.

-The next article describes real-world components that come close to the ideal abstract versions we talk about here.
+The next article is about [real-world circuit elements]({{ site.baseurl }}{% link _articles/real-world-elements.md %}) that come close to the ideal versions.

 Written by Willy McAllister.